List of DC Comics characters: C: Frankie Carbone

-Frankie Carbone is a fictional character appearing in American comic books published by DC Comics.

 Frankie Carbone is a mobster who works for Sal Maroni and his family.

 Frankie Carbone in other media

 Frankie Carbone appears in Gotham, portrayed by Danny Mastrogiorgio.
 This version is a close friend of and second-in-command to Sal Maroni who is later killed by Oswald Cobblepot.

 Carcharo

-Carcharo is a fictional character appearing in American comic books published by DC Comics.
-He is a member of Helix and cousin of the second Wildcat who was experimented on as a child and transformed into a shark hybrid.
-Maria Montez and her sister, the experiments gave the child of Maria's sister shark-like characteristics.
-After a drowning attempt by his mother, Carcharo survived in the oceans where he gained the ability to control sharks.
+Carcharo is a member of Helix and cousin of the second Wildcat.
+He was experimented on as a child and transformed into a shark hybrid.
+The experiments gave the child shark-like characteristics.
+After a drowning attempt by his mother, Carcharo survived in the oceans and gained the ability to control sharks.

 Carcharo in other media

 Carcharo appears in the Stargirl episode "Frenemies – Chapter Eight: Infinity Inc. Part Two".
 This version is a patient at the Helix Institute for Youth Rehabilitation.

 Joseph Carver

-Joseph Carver is a character appearing in American comic books published by DC Comics.

-He is a scientist who worked on experimenting on the Speed Force as a member of Black Hole.
+Joseph Carver is a scientist who worked on experimenting on the Speed Force as a member of Black Hole.